jdowning27/CS4500-Software-Development/Fish/Planning/referee.md

 2. Calls on Players to place their penguins

 The resulting GameTree is ready to play.
+Updates the current Game to be the Game Tree.

 [Listof Player] -> GameTree
 """